-Kincaid Rabb (b.
-1993), collaborative composer and arts advocate, has worked with numerous creative and performing artists in Arizona, including the Paradise Winds, the Driftwood Quintet, the Santa Cruz Summer Winds, the Brelby Theatre Company, and the faculty and students at Arizona School for the Arts.
+Kincaid Rabb, collaborative composer and arts advocate, has worked with numerous creative and performing artists in Arizona, including the Paradise Winds, the Driftwood Reed Quintet, the Santa Cruz Summer Winds, the Brelby Theatre Company, and the faculty and students at Arizona School for the Arts.
 He has won awards such as second prize in the 2011 Hillcrest Wind Ensemble Call for Scores with his piece “Piper’s March,” and first prize in Composition for the 2014 Maricopa County Community College District Artists of Promise Awards with his piece “Scenes from the Big Top.”
 Kincaid has had premieres at the Phoenix Orpheum Theatre, the Musical Instrument Museum, Glendale Community College, and the University of Arizona.
-His principal teachers have included Douglas Harbin, Sydney Guillaume, Daniel Asia, and Pamela Decker.
+His principal teachers have included Douglas Harbin, Robert Albury, Daniel Asia, Pamela Decker, and Diego Vega.

-Kincaid was a founding member of Outlaw Reeds, a Tucson-based reed quintet that sought to present high quality chamber music while connecting to the deep cultural history of southern Arizona.
-He currently lives in Phoenix, Arizona, where he continues to develop and seek new opportunities for collaboration with musicians and other artists.
+Kincaid is a founding member of Outlaw Reeds, a Tucson-based reed quintet that seeks to present high quality chamber music while connecting to the deep cultural history of southern Arizona.
+He currently lives in Las Vegas, Nevada, where he continues to develop and seek new opportunities for collaboration with musicians and other artists.

 Kincaid's CV can be found here.